Learn the basics of caring for livestock in order to practice good animal husbandry. Know your limitations and when to call a vet.

 A good relationship with a large-animal vet can go a long way toward achieving that health and welfare.
 A vet cannot only provide care in times of crisis, but can help make sure routine and preventative health care is up to date.
 To enhance that relationship, there are several basic skills every livestock owner can master that will make their vet’s job easier and help ensure a happy and productive herd.
 These skills will allow you to assess an animal’s health, administer basic medications, and make sure your animals are in tip-top condition for breeding and giving birth.

-Assessing an animal’s condition
+Assessing an Animal’s Condition

-• Take a temperature.
 If you notice something is just “not quite right” with your animal, one of the first things you can look at objectively is the body temperature of the animal.

 One of the quickest and most valuable assessment tools is a simple thermometer.
 An animal with an elevated temperature on a cool, cloudy day might be in the early stages of an infectious disease.
 Animals with a high temperature on a hot, sunny day may be experiencing heat distress.
 And an animal with too low a body temperature for the current weather conditions might be in shock or experiencing some other systemic problem.